 Sleeps 3 – 6 persons.
-This top floor 3 bedroom flat s in the perfect festival location on West Nicolson Street (just 2 minutes walk from George Square and Bristo Square).
+This top floor 3 bedroom flat is in the perfect festival location on West Nicolson Street (just 2 minutes walk from George Square and Bristo Square).
 The apartment itself has just been completely refurbished with new kitchen, bathrooms carpets and appliances.
 It comprises a combined living room / kitchen area (with dishwasher) and bar stool dining around a feature kitchen island.
-There are 3 good size double bedrooms (1 kingsize and 2 doubles) and 2 compact newly fitted bathrooms (one with bath and the other with shower.)
+There are 3 good size double bedrooms (1 kingsize and 2 doubles) and 2 compact newly fitted shower rooms (one which is en-suite).
 BT Wi-fi and freeview TV are also provided.
-Price is £4600 for a 28-30 night let during August.
+Price is £4750 based on a 28 night stay during August.
+Any additional nights charged at £150 per night.

 West Nicolson Street – 3 bed Festival – Perfect Location